Strategy15 min read

 2. Invite users via the admin panel

-3. Verify that DPA is in place (usually automatic with business plans)
+3. Verify that a DPA is in place through business terms or a separate agreement

 4. Turn off optional data sharing settings if you want to be extra careful